Skip to main content

 • Load Balancer Configuration - This is to configure the load balancer for your cluster.
 You can choose between Public or Private Load Balancer, it defaults to Public.
 You can also add certificate ARNs and domain names for the load balancer but these are optional.

-Enter the domain and the certificate ARN that we got in previous step in the form as shown below.
+Enter the domain and the certificate ARN from the previous step in the form as shown below.

 5